-- Pearson Education Pacemaker Biology (secular text, but excellent for this level learner)
+- Pearson Education Pacemaker Biology (This is a secular text, but it is excellent for this level learner.)

 Science Labs for High School:

 Science labs are a necessity.
-Usually 3 high school sciences will need 30 hours of lab work each.
+Usually three high school science classes will need thirty hours of lab work each.
 Biology and chemistry are two of the courses requiring labs.
 You and your student will choose the third.